Adbhuta Ramayana: Sarga 1

 The rishi Bharadvaja approached Valmiki and asked him to narrate the story of Rama, reminding him that the Ramayana includes hundreds of thousands of shlokas (verses), most of which have been unavailable.
 Bharadvaja asked to hear one of those secret stories, to which Valmiki agreed, noting that this version would emphasize the deeds of Sita, the incarnation of Prakriti (nature).
 Valmiki emphasized, however, that Rama was the manifestation of the supreme, and that ultimately there is no distinction between Rama and Sita—they are one.

 Sarga 2

-Parabrahma, the Supreme Being, Sat-cit-ānanda vigraha, is eternal and has many forms with the original and complete form being Śrīman-Nārāyana.
+Parabrahma, the Supreme Being, has three forms, Brahma, Vishnu and Shiva.
 King Ambarisha was a great devotee of Vishnu, and one day Vishnu offered him a boon.
 Ambarisha asked that he always remain absorbed in the supreme bliss of Vishnu (tvayi Vishno paranande nityam me varttatam matih), vowing in return that he would defend all of Vishnu's devotees.
 Vishnu was pleased and granted the boon, promising that his divine discus would always protect the king.